Chelsea Building Society Conveyancing Panel Information

 Your insurance brokers are your best port of call to address this question.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Chelsea Building Society solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-Our practice is on the Chelsea Building Society conveyancing panel and scheduled to complete a purchase shortly.
-My file does not contain a Legal Charge for the client to sign.
-Who do I contact at Chelsea Building Society to obtain duplicate documents?
+I am on the Chelsea Building Society conveyancing panel and scheduled to complete a purchase shortly.
+My papers do not include a Legal Charge for the client to execute.
+Who do I contact at Chelsea Building Society to request substitute deeds?

-You would be advised to communicate with Chelsea Building Society to obtain standard documents.
-The The Council of Mortgage Lenders Handbook includes an individual section for banks to enumerate who to contact to obtain standard documents.
+You need to communicate with Chelsea Building Society to obtain standard documents.
+The CML Handbook incorporates an individual section for lenders to cite who to contact to obtain standard documents.
 Chelsea Building Society in their Part 2’s state:

-You will need to disclose your Chelsea Building Society solicitors panel number.
+Please remember to disclose your Chelsea Building Society solicitors panel reference.

 Find a Lawyer on the Chelsea Building Society Conveyancing Panel